evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 }
 ```

+Notice how `clientInput` was created on the `io` actor system, as it will invoke a blocking API.

 This is more or less the most complicated actor you'll see.

 ### `clientOutput`

 The `clientOutput` actor is extremely simple: it will just receive a message, and write it to the given `PrintWriter` instance.

-Because we are serializing to JSON, we can assume newlines are not part of the serialized message, so they are safe both to write and to read.
+Because we are serializing to JSON, we can assume newlines are not part of the serialized message, so they are safe to read and write line-wise

 ```java
 static Behavior clientOutput(PrintWriter writer) {